 A critical underlying assumption in Duke's analysis is the availability of resources from neighboring balancing areas.
 The reported occurrence of a greater share of LOLE hours during winter signifies a greater unavailability of neighboring resources during this season.
 However, several of the balancing areas neighboring Duke not only have significant excess capacity exceeding their reserve margins but they are also summer peaking systems.
-Thus, it appears that there should be substantial winter resources available from neighboring systems.
-If the availability of neighboring resources in winter is modeled at too low a level it could have the effect of increasing LOLE at these times, and in turn reducing solar capacity value.
+Thus, it appears that there should be substantial winter resources in winter is modeled at too low a level it could have the effect of increasing LOLE at these times, and in turn reducing solar capacity value.